Browse the range of Mil-tek Polystyrene Compactors for compaction and recycling of expanded polystyrene (EPS6).

 Just complete the form below and we'll contact you to answer any questions you have.

-A Mil-tek technician will guide you through installation, which is done by simply connecting your new 205TS Baler to a compressed air supply.
+A Mil-tek technician will guide you through installation, which is done by simply connecting your A509 baler to a compressed air supply.
 You are now ready to start minimizing your waste.

 A Mil-tek consultant will guide you in making this decision.
 What you need to know is the approximate amount of e.g. cardboard you generate every day, in what stream and in what sizes it comes.
 In addition to this you should know how much space you have available for a machine.
 This basic information combined with your business set-up forms the basis for evaluating which model machine you need.

 Your internal working processes and the data available on your waste streams will provide you with that answer.
 Together with Mil-tek, we will ensure you find the optimal spot in your workplace.

 Yes it is.
 Over the last number of years Mil-tek have been a part of a Health and Safety Executive committee that has been committed to creating new improved standards for the safe use of vertical balers.
 As a result we have made a significant number of improvements to the model A509 in order to comply with EN16500 standards and to ensure safe use for the end-user.
 For more information please visit www.mil-tek.com/EN16500